Deci-AI/super-gradients/documentation/source/LRScheduling.md

         'PolyLRCallback' refers to the polynomial decrease: in each epoch iteration `self.lr = self.initial_lr * pow((1.0 - (current_iter / max_iter)), 0.9)`

-        'function' refers to a user-defined learning rate scheduling function, that is passed through `lr_schedule_function`.
+        'FunctionLRCallback' refers to a user-defined learning rate scheduling function, that is passed through `lr_schedule_function`.

 For example, the training code below will start with an initial learning rate of 0.1 and decay by 0.1 at epochs 100,150 and 200: